nicobao/agora-decentralized/README.md

 - Preserving true anonymity requires more than a pseudonymous "account."
 - For anonymity, users should store post history and reputation in a zk wallet on their mobile device and send zk-proofs in real time.
 - However, this approach does not support following "people," as it requires pseudonymous interactions.
 For such cases, an "account" (e.g., represented by a `did:plc` as in Bluesky) is sufficient.
 This is a different use case for a different audience.
-- Posting directly from a wallet simplifies the process but requires users to have a wallet and demands new protocols to be built.
+- Posting directly from a wallet simplifies the UX but requires users to have a wallet and demands new protocols to be built.

 For a detailed thread summarizing this idea, see:
 [Thread on Bluesky](https://bsky.app/profile/nicobao.dev/post/3l3tkmnefvr26)